List of Playboy Playmates of 1984: November

 Roberta Vasquez (born February 13, 1963) is an American model and B movie actress.
 She was Playboys Playmate of the Month for November 1984.
 Vasquez went on to star in several sexploitation–action films in the late-1980s and early-1990s written and directed by Andy Sidaris.
 She has worked as a California State Police officer as well as playing an officer in the 1990 Clint Eastwood buddy cop film, The Rookie.
 She later went back to school and, in 1997, was enrolled at Santa Monica College, taking classes in biology and other subjects.

 December

 Karen Velez (January 27, 1961 – July 2, 2023) was a Puerto Rican-American model.
 She was Playboy magazine's Playmate of the Month for December 1984, and was selected Playmate of the Year for 1985.
 She was the cover model for the maiden issue of Playmate Review.

-She was married to Lee Majors from 1988 to 1994 and was known also as Karen Majors.
+She was married to actor Lee Majors from 1988 to their divorce in 1994 and was known also as Karen Majors.
 The marriage produced one daughter, Nikki Majors, and twin sons, Dane Majors and Trey Majors.
 Nikki Majors posed for the Playboy Cyber Club pictorial called "Playmate Daughters" in March 2008.

 Velez died on Sunday, July 2, 2023.
 No cause of death was given.